astefanz/fml-1/README.md

 *Fan-Array Machine Learning 1* - code supplement to:
 # Data-driven modelling for on-demand flow prescription in fan-array wind tunnels

-See `fml1.ipynb` for code.
+See `fml1.ipynb` for code and `dataset.pickle` for data.
-Dataset file: `dataset.pickle`.

 Data used in *Data-driven modelling for on-demand flow prescription in fan-array wind tunnels* by Stefan-Zavala et al. (https://doi.org/10.1017/flo.2025.10034) compiled for publication.

 All measurements were done indoors on air at standard temperature and pressure (1 atm, 25°C).
-The density used to solve for velocity from dynamic pressure is 1.225 kg/m^3.
+The density used to solve for velocity from dynamic pressure is 1.225 kg/m³.

-# Keys:
+# Keys in `dataset.pickle`:

 - `notes_internal`: (`str`) Context used within research group
 - `README`: (`str`) Context notes of this dataset.